-- Studies show that muskoxen is their primary prey.
-Because in the presence of abundant muskoxen, Arctic wolves have higher reproduction rate as compared to the higher availability of Arctic hares.
+- Studies show that muskoxen are their primary prey.
+Because in the presence of abundant muskoxen, Arctic wolves have a higher reproduction rate as compared to the higher availability of Arctic hares.

 - Another study suggests that the consumption of the two species (muskoxen and Arctic hares) depends on the year and season and it is uncertain how much Arctic wolf relies on the two species.

 - Arctic wolves hunt in packs usually to prey on muskoxen or caribou.